esl/MongooseIM/doc/developers-guide/Testing-MongooseIM.md

 A similar command applies to other nodes, the important thing being rebar3's profile.

-When the above command finishes, the code can be reloaded on the server by either reloading changed module(s) in the node's shell, e.g. `l(mongoose_riak)`, or restarting the node.
+When the above command finishes, the code can be reloaded on the server by either reloading changed module(s) in the node's shell, e.g. `l(mongoose_rdbms)`, or restarting the node.

 #### Reading test reports